HPAN Alert Letters in the NHS – Information for Doctors

-Alert Letters (or Alert Notices) have been in circulation for some years within the NHS.
+Alert Letters (or Alert Notices) now called Healthcare Professional Alert Notices (HPANs) have been in circulation for some years within the NHS.
 They are made pursuant to NHS guidance and directions (and legislation), that is revised from time to time.
 It is important to check on the latest provisions in force where a doctor or other healthcare practitioner seeks to challenge an appeal notice / letter.
-The countries of England, Wales, Scotland and Northern Ireland each has separate frameworks and named contacts.
-Doctors Defence Service can advise doctors and other healthcare practitioners on the legislative provisions of each country.
+See the NHS Resolution website on HPANs for a helpful video overview of HPANs.
+The HPANs described here apply to England.

 Alert Letters in their current guise were first developed under the Health Service Act 1977 [View the National Service Act (external link)].
 Guidelines and directions issued by the Department of Health must be followed, and “live” alert letters should be retained by those who recruit doctors.
 There is an expectation (set out in the guidelines), where an Alert Letter / Notice has been issued, that the named doctor will also be promptly reported to the General Medical Council (GMC), which has the power to restrict a doctor’s practice or suspend them from practice.